Can Smiling And Laughing Help You Lose Weight And Burn Calories?

 I’ve lost count of how often I’ve watched this Skype Laughter Chain video and, every time, WITHOUT FAIL I can’t talk for laughing when the two guys start laughing at the man in the yellow shirt.

 Be happy!
-And if you join in with the silly dancing so much the better
+Click play and if you join in with the silly dancing in the video, so much the better 😀

 (1) Energy Expenditure of Genuine Laughter, International Journal of Obesity 2007

 (2) Wild, B; Erb, M; Eyb, M; Bartels, M and Grodd W. (2003).
 Why are smiles contagious?
 An fMRI study of the interaction between perception of facial affect and facial movements.
 Psychiatry Res.
 2003 May 1;123(1):17-36.
 Retrieved from http://www.ncbi.nlm.nih.gov/pubmed/12738341

 (3) O’Doherty, J., Winston, J., Critchley, H. Perrett, D., Burt, DM., and Dolan RJ., (2003) Beauty in a smile: the role of medial orbitofrontal cortex in facial attractiveness.
 Neuropsychologia, 41, 147–155.